 It works from the inside out where it restores protein loss.

-Using coconut oil for your hair helps strengthen the hair fibre, reduce hair loss and stimulate new hair growth.
+Using coconut oil for your hair helps strengthen the hair fibre, reduces hair loss and stimulates new hair growth.

-Coconut oil moisturizes, provides anti-oxidants, helps repair skin tissue, has anti-microbial and anti-inflammatory properties and much more.
+Coconut oil moisturizes, provides valuable anti-oxidants, helps repair skin tissue, improves skin tone, has anti-microbial and anti-inflammatory properties and much more.

 Take a look at this article about using coconut oil for your skin.